zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

    Note: If you were to migrate from an on-premises domain connected via VPN or FastConnect, you would want to make sure the CIDR block does not conflict with the local network.

-17. *In this workshop, we are offering 2 options here:*
+17. *In this workshop, we are offering 2 options:*
-    - Provision Weblogic in a Public Subnet: admin and managed server will be accessible directly from the internet (simpler)
+    - Provision Weblogic in a Public Subnet: admin and managed server will be accessible directly from the internet (simpler, recommended if you are on Windows as there is no need for tunneling to the instances)
     - Provision WebLogic in a Private Subnet: admin and managed servers will not be accessible directly from the internet.
 The admin server will be accessible through a bastion host, and the managed servers will only be accessible through a Public Load Balancer (this is the most likely production scenario, but involves extra complexity in setting up tunnels and resources. + 15min)

     *To provision in a Public subnet*, **Keep the defaults for subnets** as-is: